 The brilliant set design is no surprise when you learn that is was made by none other than three-time Oscar winner (and another 20[!] nominations) Hans Dreier.
 German-born Dreier was a veteran to the genre, having designed the sets for the 1931 version of Dr. Jekyll and Mr. Hyde (review), as well as Island of Lost Souls (1932, review), both made by Paramount, like Dr. Cyclops.
 His glory days came late in his career.
 He earned Oscars for Frenchman’s Creek (1944), Samson and Delilah (1949) and Sunset Blvd.
 (1950).
 His most famous film is A Place in the Sun (1951), which won 6 Oscars, including best directing and writing, and a Golden Globe for best film, and was nominated for the Grand Prize at Cannes.

 The make-up for the film (not especially striking, though) was done by legendary gorilla actor, make-up artist, suit maker and set designer Charles Gemora.
 In addition to designing his own gorilla suits, he also did a few alien suit designs.
 He played a gorilla in dozens of movies, including Island of Lost Souls.
-He also played a Martian in The War of the Worlds (1953), and an alien in I Married a Monster from Outer Space (1959).
+He also played a Martian in The War of the Worlds (1953, review), and an alien in I Married a Monster from Outer Space (1959).

 Overseeing the Technicolor process was Winston Hoch, credited as ”associate director of photography”.
 In later years he became a sci-fi staple, making films like The Lost World (1960), Voyage to the Bottom of the Sea (1961), Robinson Crusoe on Mars (1964), and Aliens from Another Planet (1982).
 He also did work on the series Voyage to the Bottom of the Sea (1964), Lost in Space (1965-1968) and Time Tunnel (1966-1967).
 He worked alongside Technicolor colour director Natalie Kalmus, wife of Technicolor inventor Herbert Kalmus.
 Natalie worked on over 360 films between 1933 and 1950, including many of Hollywood’s greatest box-office hits.